History of the Institute

 The Institution of Mining Engineers absorbed the National Association of Colliery Managers (1968) and The Institution of Mining Electrical and Mining Mechanical Engineers (1995), before itself being absorbed into The Institution of Mining and Metallurgy in 1998.

 In parallel with these developments in the metals field, institutes were being developed in the ceramics, plastics and rubber fields.

 The Staffordshire Ceramics Society was formed in 1900 in the heart of the rapidly developing pottery industry in Stoke-on-Trent.
 This later broadened to become The British Ceramic Society in 1945 which operated as a learned society organising lectures and seminars.
 Following the same format as had taken place in the metals field, a professional body for ceramics was later formed and again, in the same way as had happened for metals, the two bodies merged to become The Institute of Ceramics in 1986.
 This continued to be based at Stoke-on-Trent, where the current Institute of Materials, Minerals and Mining still has a regional office.

 Plastics and rubber

-The Institution of the Rubber Industry was formed in 1921 followed by The Plastics Institute in 1931.
-These merged to form The Plastics and Rubber Institute in 1975.
+The Rubber Club of Great Britain was formed in July 1921.
+The Club changed its name to the Institution of the Rubber Industry (IRI) in 1925 followed by The Plastics Institute (PI) in 1931.
+These merged to form The Plastics and Rubber Institute (PRI) in 1975.

 In the late 1980s, discussions began to take place on a further merger to form an Institute of Materials.
 All of these institutes had by that time stopped carrying out their own examinations and were accrediting courses in universities and colleges.
 Increasingly, these courses were broadening to cover many different materials, other than concentrating specifically on metallurgy, polymers or ceramics.
 The institutes also felt they would have greater strength and more influence by being combined into one larger body.